-The following are based upon real family stories from clients that the Senior Moves team have helped in the past.
+The following are based on family stories from clients that we have helped.

 Suzanne contacted Senior Moves because her mother, Sheila, had been diagnosed with dementia and her father, Terence, was no longer able to care for Sheila as he was becoming increasingly frail.

 Suzanne is a busy professional who lives interstate.
 Her brothers and sisters were also busy professionals.
-They all wanted to find the very best accommodation and care available, and wanted some assistance.
+They all wanted to find the very best accommodation and care, and wanted some support.
 This was a very difficult time for the family who had to come to terms with a major task in their lives.

 Liz immediately got to work and ruled out homes that currently or in the past have provided sub-standard care or have unsuitable buildings.
 Liz then ruled out homes that do not provide dementia specific care.